cp-algorithms/cp-algorithms/src/linear_algebra/linear-system-gauss.md

 The heuristics used in previous implementation works quite well in practice.
 It also turns out to give almost the same answers as "full pivoting" - where the pivoting row is search amongst all elements of the whose submatrix (from the current row and current column).

 Though, you should note that both heuristics is dependent on how much the original equations was scaled.
-For example, if one of the equation was mlutiplied by $10^6$, then this equation is almost certain to be chosen as pivot in first step.
+For example, if one of the equation was multiplied by $10^6$, then this equation is almost certain to be chosen as pivot in first step.
 This seems rather strange, so it seems logical to change to a more complicated heuristics, called `implicit pivoting`.

 Implicit pivoting compares elements as if both lines were normalized, so that the maximum element would be unity.
 To implement this technique, one need to maintain maximum in each row (or maintain each line so that maximum is unity, but this can lead to increase in the accumulated error).